worthingtonse/client-prompts/CONTEXT/request-header-format-for-256-bit-encryption.md

 It uses the 25-byte share array and a Timestamp to derive the final 256-bit Session Key.

-### Phase 2: Session Initiation (Client-Side)
+### Phase 2:  Initiation (Client-Side)

 The client generates a new, random 5-byte Key Identifier (KID).

-The client stores the Session Key and the KID together in memory
+The client stores the encryption Key and the KID together in memory

 The client constructs its first Encryption Type 6 packet to send to the content server: